mzyl/bookbytes2.0/README.md

 - [x] Pull html documents out of full library
     - rsync can do this for me
 - [ ] Explore ideas for segmenting chapters and other print section formats
-    - Lots of progress made here thanks to PyrO
+    - now using html.Node with good success
         - Needs more refining before release
-- [ ] Host locally from server
+- [x] Host locally from server
 - [x] Reimplement so each connection to site gets a different session
 - [ ] Finalize web interface
 - [ ] Add feedback solution